-iA Insurance reports its financial results and statements in accordance with IFRS.
-However, the Corporation also publishes certain financial measures that are not based on IFRS ("non-IFRS").
-A financial measure is considered a non-IFRS measure for Canadian securities law purposes if it is presented other than in accordance with the generally accepted accounting principles used for the Corporation's audited financial statements.
+iA Insurance reports its financial results and statements in accordance with International Financial Reporting Standards ("IFRS").
+It also publishes certain financial measures that are not based on IFRS ("non-IFRS").
+A financial measure is considered a non-IFRS measure for Canadian securities law purposes if it is presented other than in accordance with the generally accepted accounting principles used for a company's audited financial statements.
 These non-IFRS financial measures are often accompanied by and reconciled with IFRS financial measures.
-For certain non-IFRS measures provide additional information to better understand its financial results and assess its growth and earnings potential, and that they facilitate comparison of the quarterly and full-year results of its ongoing operations.
-Since non-IFRS measures do not have standardized definitions and meaning, they may differ from the non-IFRS measures used by other institutions and should not be viewed as an alternative to measures of financial performance determined in accordance with IFRS.
+For certain non-IFRS financial measures, there are no directly comparable amounts under IFRS.
+The Corporation believes that these non-IFRS financial measures provide additional information to better understand the Corporation's financial results and assess its growth and earnings potential, and that they facilitate comparison of the quarterly and full-year results of the Corporation's ongoing operations.
+Since non-IFRS financial measures do not have standardized definitions and meaning, they may differ from the non-IFRS financial measures used by other institutions and should not be viewed as an alternative to measures of financial performance determined in accordance with IFRS.
 The Corporation strongly encourages investors to review its financial statements and other publicly-filed reports in their entirety and not to rely on any single financial measure.

-Non-IFRS financial measures published by the Corporation include, but are not limited to: return on common shareholders' equity, sales, assets under management (AUM), assets under administration (AUA), capital and the solvency ratio.
+Non-IFRS financial measures published by the Corporation include, but are not limited to: return on common shareholders' equity (ROE), sales, assets under management (AUM), assets under administration (AUA), capital and solvency ratio.

 Sales is a non-IFRS measure used to assess the Corporation's ability to generate new business.
 They are defined as fund entries on new business written during the period.
 Net premiums, which are part of the revenues presented in the financial statements, include both fund entries from new business written and in-force contracts.
 Assets under management and administration is a non-IFRS measure used to assess the Corporation's ability to generate fees, particularly for investment funds and funds under administration.
-An analysis of revenues by sector is presented in the Profitability section of the annual Management's Discussion and Analysis.
+An analysis of revenues by sector is presented in the "Profitability" section of the annual Management's Discussion and Analysis.